calliostro/php-discogs-api/README.md

 #### Authentication

-Discogs API allow to access protected endpoints with either a simple [Discogs Auth Flow](https://www.discogs.com/developers/#page:authentication,header:authentication-discogs-auth-flow) or a more advanced (and more complex) [Oauth Flow](https://www.discogs.com/developers/#page:authentication,header:authentication-oauth-flow)
+Discogs API allow to access protected endpoints with either a simple [Discogs Auth Flow](https://www.discogs.com/developers/#page:authentication,header:authentication-discogs-auth-flow) or a more advanced (and more complex) [Oauth Flow](https://www.discogs.com/developers/$page:authentication,header:authentication-oauth-flow)

 ### Discogs Auth

 As stated in the Discogs Authentication documentation:
-> In order to access protected endpoints, you’ll need to register for either a consumer key and secret or user token, depending on your situation:
+> In order to access protected endpoints, you'll need to register for either a consumer key and secret or user token, depending on your situation:
 > - To easily access your own user account information, use a *User token*.
 > - To get access to an endpoint that requires authentication and build 3rd party apps, use a *Consumer Key and Secret*.